 New York City is a place to go gorge yourself on what the world has to offer.
 This melting pot is a bastion of old-world and new, East and West, vegetarian and meat-eating, expensive and cheap and everything else in between.
 Basically: popular food to eat in New York can be anything and everything.

 Many people come to the Big Apple with a couple of ideas in mind.
 Eating out in New York is as much a part of the experience here as going to the Statue of Liberty or Top of the Rock.
 Finding good food to eat in New York is not as easy as it should be, however.
 Sometimes the options can seem limitless.

 I teach English as a Foreign Language to adults in Manhattan and am constantly asked about my favorite restaurants or famous food in New York that my students simply must try while here.
 I’ve collected a list, a guide to help you have the best experience with the famous foods in NYC.

-Here’s the food and places to eat in New York city
+Here’s the top food and places to eat in New York city now

 Served in one of the thousands of street vendors throughout the city, these salty, doughy snacks are one of the prime things to eat in New York.
 You can pick one up for a couple of bucks and munch away as you take a picture in Times Square or stroll through Central Park.

 Any good New Yorker will tell you that a bagel is not a real bagel if it isn’t made in New York.
 Purists know that the water quality here will make this famous food in NYC just a notch above the competition.

 There are plenty of places to get a bagel.
 One of my favorites is the Brooklyn Bagel & Coffee Company.
 There are plenty of these bagel bakers sprinkled around New York and I highly recommend getting a fresh, hot bagel in the morning.

 A word of caution: these bagels are BIG so get one you can split with a friend or loved one!